Better for People, Smarter for Business Act, 2020: Summary

 Schedule 3 amended the Change of Name Act to remove the ability of a person to marry to simply assume the surname of their spouse or for them both to combine their names.
 Instead, married couples would have to apply for a legal name change similarly to any other change of name.

 Schedule 9 amended the Ministry of the Environment Act to allow the Minister for the Environment to set a fee for providing documents that fell under the Ministry's purview.

 Schedule 13 renamed the Official Notices Publication Act as the Ontario Gazette Act and amended it to allow the Queen’s Printer to determine the timing and manner of publication of The Ontario Gazette.

 Schedule 15 dissolved the Ontario Highway Transport Board and repealed the Ontario Highway Transport Board Act.
 The Schedule also provided for the Minister of Transportation to make transitional regulations to phase out the Act.

 Schedule 24 amended the Redeemer Reformed Christian College Act, 1998 to grant university status to Redeemer Reformed Christian College in Hamilton, renaming it Redeemer University.

 Schedule 28 amended the Tyndale University College and Seminary Act, 2003 to grant university status to Tyndale University College & Seminary in Toronto, renaming it Tyndale University.

 Legislative history

 The bill was introduced to the Legislative Assembly in October 2020 by Brampton South MPP and Associate Minister of Small Business and Red Tape Reduction Prabmeet Sarkaria.

 It received royal assent from Lieutenant-Governor Elizabeth Dowdeswell on 7 December 2020.

 Reactions

-The bill was criticised by some commentators for being an omnibus bill, including unrelated items to the main goal of the bill in order to try and avoid controversy.
+The bill was criticised by some commentators for being an omnibus bill, including unrelated items to the main goal of the bill in order to try to avoid controversy.

 The Association of Municipal Managers, Clerks and Treasurers of Ontario stated that the bill "takes some initial steps towards a digital-first approach," but that more was needed to be done to modernise provincial government procedures.

 Schedule 3 of the Act was criticised by some as an attempt to impose a "marriage tax," with critics stating it would increase the amount of bureaucracy married couples faced.